 \section{Experimental Setup}

-\paragraph{Models.} We evaluate three families to disentangle training objective and initialization: (i) a native diffusion LLM, \textbf{LLaDA} (we use the 8B Base / Instruct checkpoints) \citep{Nie2025LLaDA}; (ii) a native autoregressive (AR) model, \textbf{Qwen2.5} (7B Base / Instruct) \citep{Qwen2024Qwen25}; and (iii) an AR-initialized diffusion LLM, \textbf{Dream-7B} (Instruct) \citep{Ye2025Dream7B}.
+\paragraph{Models.} We evaluate three families to disentangle training objective and initialization: (i) a native diffusion LLM, \textit{LLaDA} (we use the 8B Base / Instruct checkpoints) \cite{Nie2025LLaDA}; (ii) a native autoregressive (AR) model, \textit{Qwen2.5} (7B Base / Instruct) \cite{Qwen2024Qwen25}; and (iii) an AR-initialized diffusion LLM, \textit{Dream-7B} (Instruct) \citep{Ye2025Dream7B}.
 Unless stated otherwise, all models are evaluated with their public inference code and default tokenizers.

 \textit{Note:} Few open-source dLLMs are trained from scratch at scale; LLaDA-8B is, to our knowledge, the only such checkpoint comparable to AR baselines.
 Lacking a scale-matched, from-scratch alternative, we compare 7 to 8B models across families as the closest practical setting and leave fully controlled scaling comparisons to future work./

-\paragraph{Benchmarks.} We measure reasoning and code synthesis across standard suites: \textbf{GSM8K} (grade-school math; exact-match accuracy) \citep{Cobbe2021GSM8K}; \textbf{HumanEval} (function-level Python synthesis; pass@k using the official harness) \citep{Chen2021HumanEval}; \textbf{MATH-500} (the 500-problem test subset of the MATH benchmark; exact-match accuracy) \citep{Hendrycks2021MATH}.
+\paragraph{Benchmarks.} We measure reasoning and code synthesis across standard suites: \textit{GSM8K} (grade-school math; exact-match accuracy) \citep{Cobbe2021GSM8K}; \textit{HumanEval} (function-level Python synthesis; pass@k using the official harness) \citep{Chen2021HumanEval}; \textit{MATH-500} (the 500-problem test subset of the MATH benchmark; exact-match accuracy) \citep{Hendrycks2021MATH}.

-\paragraph{Prompting and answer extraction.} For \textbf{GSM8K}, we use a few-shot rationale prompt with an explicit \texttt{Final Answer:} line; we strip formatting and compare normalized numbers.
-For \textbf{HumanEval} and \textbf{MBPP}, we request a single Python function and evaluate with the official test suites; we report pass@1 and pass@k.
-The same prompts are used across models to ensure comparability.We follow exact inference setting of \cite{chen2026dflash}, including the use of \textbf{prefix caching} to mirror the Fast-dLLM evaluation setting, ensuring accurate and comparable evaluations across models.
+\paragraph{Prompting and answer extraction.} For \textit{GSM8K}, we use a few-shot rationale prompt with an explicit \texttt{Final Answer:} line; we strip formatting and compare normalized numbers.
+For \textit{HumanEval} and \textit{MBPP}, we request a single Python function and evaluate with the official test suites; we report pass@1 and pass@k.
+The same prompts are used across models to ensure comparability.
+We follow the exact inference setting of \cite{chen2026dflash}, including the use of \textbf{prefix caching} to mirror the Fast-dLLM evaluation setting, ensuring accurate and comparable evaluations across models.